SturmB/botw-armor-upgrade-tracker/README.md

-## The Legend of Zelda: Breath of the Wild Armor Upgrade Tracker
+## [The Legend of Zelda: Breath of the Wild Armor Upgrade Tracker][botw]

 This tracker is designed as a tool to help you keep track of the resources you need to obtain in order to upgrade various armors to specific levels.

+### How to Use

+Unlike most GitHub projects, this isn't really meant to be downloaded, compiled, and run locally on your own computer.
+Although, if you are familiar with how to run [Laravel](https://laravel.com) projects locally, you certainly could do so.
+Instead, this is the source code for the [BotW Armor Tracker web app][botw] and a place for [bugs, feature suggestions, or other issues][issues] to be reported.

 Simply make sure the armor you wish to track is checked, then adjust the slider below the name of the armor to specify which levels you are looking to upgrade it to.
 The resources and the quantity you will need for the upgrades are shown in the sidebar on the left.
 By default, all levels of all armors are tracked.

 ### Contributing

-Please file all bug reports, issues, and feature requests using the [Issues](https://github.com/SturmB/botw-armor-upgrade-tracker/issues) tab above.
+Please file all bug reports, issues, and feature requests using the [Issues][issues] tab above.

 ### TODO